brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Consider water.
 Water is “wet” - it flows, adheres to surfaces, and coheres to itself.
 Saying water is wet feels tautological, it’s obviously true.
 But if you have a single molecule of water, is it wet?

 Probably you wouldn’t say a single molecule of water is wet.
 Wetness is a property of a system of many water molecules.
 That’s emergence - qualitatively new behavior at greater scale.
 In each moment, every particle of water is still following the underlying laws/patterns of physics.
 It simply took the right context for this behavior to emerge.
+If we assume the correct description of reality is quantum mechanics, which is described by the Schrodinger equation, and fluid flow is described by the hydrodynamic equations, then we would claim that the

 The key thing to remember is that all of the water molecules are always only following the underlying rules of physics (e.g. quantum mechanics).
 This implies the potential for wetness was there in the underlying dynamics/rules, but it took the right context for the behavior to become apparent.
 It’s not as if you can look at the equations of quantum mechanics and see a term that corresponds to “wetness”!
 But the equations of “wetness”, i.e. the hydrodynamic equations must, in some sense, be consistent with the equations of quantum mechanics (they must emerge in the appropriate limit).